Stovetop Sweet and Spicy Pork Tenderloin

 Serving Your Sweet and Spicy Pork

-I was tempted to do a stir fry like my chicken fried cauliflower rice or 5-spice noodle stir fry, but I ultimately decided to keep things simple and served mine over white rice.
+I was tempted to do a stir fry like my chicken fried cauliflower rice, but I ultimately decided to keep things simple and served mine over white rice.
 You could definitely get more creative, though!
 Let me know what you come up with in a comment below or join my Facebook group and share it with 13,000+ other healthy home cooks!

 - 1 lb Pork Tenderloin, cut into strips